 - Worried about the weather?
 St. Louis offers man road choices no matter what direction you plan to drive on Sunday afternoon or Monday morning to find the best weather for the eclipse.

-SEARCHABLE DATABASE OF TOTALITY WITHIN EASY DRIVING DISTANCE OF ST. LOUIS
+TOTALITY WITHIN EASY DRIVING DISTANCE OF ST. LOUIS